-LOGO is a programming language that was developed in the late 1960s.
+LOGO is a programming language which was developed in the late 1960s.

 Its main goal was to introduce beginners to the concept of algorithm or programs.

-The turtle robot, which is actually an on-screen cursor, is one of the most famous features.
+The turtle robot, which was actually an on-screen cursor, was one of the most famous features.
 Thanks to a very easy syntax it was possible to make the turtle move, rotate or draw figures.
 By providing immediate visual feedback the language was very accessible and easy to debug.